 Do I need a Zimbabwe visa as a tourist?

-For most tourists, the good news is that the visa process is fairly simple and doesn’t require much planning.
+For most tourists, the good news is that the Zimbabwe visa process is fairly simple and doesn’t require much planning.
 There are three categories of nationalities, each of which have different visa requirements.
 I’ve summarised the categories below, as well as the visa application details for each.
 A list of useful official websites is included at the bottom of this article.
 Don’t forget to read the “Notes for all nationalities” at the bottom of this article, too.

 This category comprises citizens of SADC countries as well as Hong Kong and Singapore.
 These nationalities do not need a visa to enter Zimbabwe for a holiday.
 When you show your passport upon arrival at the airport or border, you will be allowed to enter Zimbabwe without any fees or visa requirements (but read the section “Notes for all nationalities” at the end of this article for general Zimbabwe visa requirements).

 Citizens of countries in this category do not need to apply for a visa in advance.
 They can get a Zimbabwe visa upon arrival in Zimbabwe.
-Countries in this category include United Kingdom, Australia, Canada, Germany, Ireland and USA (full list here).
-This category doesn’t require much planning or time: It is done when your flight lands or your car crosses the border into Zimbabwe.
+Countries in this category include United Kingdom, Australia, Canada, Germany, Ireland and USA (a full official list of Cat B countries is here).
+This category doesn’t require much planning or time: The visa application is done when your flight lands or your car crosses the border into Zimbabwe.

 When you arrive at the airport arrivals hall or border post in Zimbabwe, you will be given an ‘Immigration Declaration Form’ to complete (it is not a long form; a sample of the form can be viewed here), and you will need to pay the visa fee in cash.
 (Take the exact change if possible; see my article on Using money in Zimbabwe).

-There are no other visa requirements for this category, but read the section “Notes for all nationalities” at the end of this article for general Zimbabwe visa requirements.
+There are no other visa requirements for this category, but read the section “Notes for all nationalities” at the end of this article for Zimbabwe visa requirements applicable to everyone.

 - Fees for most countries in Category B: Single Entry US$ 30; Double Entry US$ 45.
-Payable in cash.
+Payable in cash; occasionally with Mastercard or Visa.